-Company: Sanestradas Owner and Managing Director: Daniel A. Gonçalves Headquarters: São Domingos de Rana Founded: 1966 Services offered: Engineering; asphalt manufacturing; paving drainage system, with rainfall channeled to it via curbs along the remainder of that 1 km (0.62 mile) section.

-Directing the water to those drains created another challenge.
-About 300 m (984') of the road was so level that water did not flow.

-A simple solution would have been placing a new surface lift with a slightly steeper grade.
-Yet that choice was dismissed because of low curbs-an average of only 100 mm (4").
+Company: Sanestradas

+Owner and Managing Director:

+Daniel A. Gonçalves

+Headquarters: São Domingos

+de Rana, Portugal Founded: 1966

+Services offered: Engineering; asphalt manufacturing; paving

+average of only 100 mm.
 Applying a new bituminous layer to create the grade would have simply caused rain to run over the curbs.
 The flooding would have continued.

 Cascais municipal officials came up with a strategy.
 First, they proceeded with the new drainage system.
-The 65 m (213') of existing curb was removed, and the ditch floor area replaced with two 200 mm (7.8") layers of crushed, aggregate base of extensive granulometry.
-That base featured irrigation fluidized MC70 bitumen at an impregnation rate of 1kg/m.
+The 65 m of existing curb was removed, and the ditch floor area replaced with two 200 mm layers of crushed, aggregate base of extensive granulometry.
+That base featured irrigation fluidised MC70 bitumen at an impregnation rate of 1 kg/m2.

-A binder layer with a thickness of 11 cm (4.3") was placed on top, followed by the wear layer with an average thickness of 6 cm (2.3").
+A binder layer with a thickness of 11 cm was placed on top, followed by the wear layer with an average thickness of 6 cm.

-The remainder of the road did not need new base layers or improvements.
-Therefore, milling crews removed 6 cm (2.3") of material.
+The remainder of the road did not need new base layers or other improvements.
+Therefore, milling crews removed 6 cm of material.
 The paving crew then placed an AC 14 Surf 35/50 (BB) wear layer over both the rebuilt and milled portions of the project.